xcorat/flagtuk/README.md

 5. Android Studio

 + Make sure you have Google Play services SDK tool installed.
 We need this for location services
++ Create a device, tested with Nexus 5, Android R/API level 30.